-The political crisis in Somalia caused by the long-delayed elections recently resulted in what many see as an attempted coup whose signs of its preparation has been overlooked.
+The political crisis in Somalia caused by the long-delayed elections has recently culminated in what many see as a coup attempt, the warning signs of which have been overlooked.

-With this dangerous new political twist, we’ll try to reflect on what intrigued many political commentators who failed to see this coming at a time when the nation was finally preparing to go to the election.
+With this dangerous new political twist, we’ll try to reflect on what puzzled many political commentators who didn’t see it coming, at a time when the nation was finally gearing up to go to the election.

-Few people expected Prime Minister Mohamed Hussein Roble, described as a peacemaker for his neutrality and his work, to be the source of this new crisis.
+Few people expected that Prime Minister Mohamed Hussein Roble, described as a peacemaker for his apparent neutrality and his apolitical past, would be at the origin of this new crisis.

 It is not known yet exactly when Prime Minister Roble defected to the opposition, but early signs of his recent political about-face were evident.